hunter-yeago/Language-Learning-Tool/FEATURE_ROADMAP.md

 ---

 ### 10. Essay Submission Notes
-**Status:** TODO
+**Status:** COMPLETED
 **Priority:** Low

 **Requirements:**
-- Add a note field on the "Write Essay" page
+- ✅ Add a note field on the "Write Essay" page
-- Allow students to include notes for tutors with their essay submissions
+- ✅ Allow students to include notes for tutors with their essay submissions
-- Display these notes to tutors during grading
+- ✅ Display these notes to tutors during grading

+**Implementation:**
+- Added optional notes textarea to Write Essay page
+- Notes field accepts up to 1000 characters
+- Notes saved with essay submission
+- Displayed prominently at top of tutor grading page in blue info banner
+- Only shown to tutors if student provided notes

 ---

 ### 11. Previously Graded Essays for Tutors

+This should be integrated into the Tutors' Student Page where they can go to a specific student and see all of their details including this

 **Status:** TODO
 **Priority:** Medium